Quasirandom Load Balancing: Introduction

 For \emph{$d$\nobreakdash-dimensional torus graphs} we prove that our quasirandom algorithm approximates the idealized process up to an additive constant (\thmref{torus}).
 More precisely, for all initial load distributions and time steps, the load of any vertex in the discrete process differs from the respective load in the idealized process only by a constant.
-This holds even for non-uniform torus graphs with different side-lengths (cf.~\defref{torus}).
-For the uniform torus graph our results are to be compared with a deviation of $\Omega(\polylog(n))$ for the randomized rounding approach (\thmref{toruslower}) and $\Omega(n^{1/d})$ for the RSW-algorithm (\proref{lowerbound}).
-Hence despite our approach is deterministic, it also improves over its random counterpart.
+This holds even for non-uniform torus graphs with different side lengths (cf.~\defref{torus}).
+For the uniform torus graph our results are to be compared with a deviation of $\Omega(\polylog(n))$ for the randomized rounding approach (\thmref{toruslower}) and $\Omega(n^{1/d})$ for the RSW algorithm (\proref{lowerbound}).
+Hence, despite the fact that our approach is deterministic, it still improves over its random counterpart.
 Starting with an initial discrepancy of $K$, the idealized process reaches a constant discrepancy after $\Oh(n^{2/d}\,\log(Kn))$ steps (cf.~\corref{ideal}).
-Hence the same holds for our quasirandom algorithm, which makes it the first algorithm for the discrete case which is optimal both in time and discrepancy.
+Hence the same holds for our quasirandom algorithm, which makes it the first algorithm for the discrete case which is optimal both in time and discrepancy up to constant factors.

-For the \emph{hypercube} we prove a deviation of our quasirandom algorithm from the idealized process of $\Theta(\log n)$ (\thmref{cube}).
-For this topology we also show that the deviation of the random approach is $\Omega(\log n)$ (\thmref{cuberandomlower}) while the deviation of the RSW-algorith is $\Omega(\log^2 n)$ (\proref{lowerbound}).
-Again, our quasirandom algorithm is at least as good as the randomized rounding algorithm and substantially better than the RSW-algorithm~\citep{RSW98}.
-In particular, we obtain that for any load vector with initial discrepancy~$K$, our quasirandom algorithm achieves a discrepancy of at most $\log n$ after $\Oh(\log n \, \log (Kn))$ steps.
+For the \emph{hypercube}, we prove that the deviation of our quasirandom algorithm from the idealized process is between $\Omega(\log n)$ and $\Oh(\log^{3/2} n)$ (\thmref{cube}).
+Note that the analysis for the upper bound in this paper fixes a bug in the corresponding proof of the conference version~\cite{FGS10}, where we claimed an upper bound of $\Oh(\log n)$.
+For the hypercube we also show that the deviation of the random approach is $\Omega(\log n)$ (\thmref{cuberandomlower}) while the deviation of the RSW algorithm is $\Omega(\log^2 n)$ (\proref{lowerbound}).
+Again, our quasirandom algorithm is substantially better than the RSW algorithm~\citep{RSW98}.

 \paragraph{Our Techniques} Instead of analyzing our quasirandom algorithm directly, we examine a new generic class of load balancing algorithms that we call \emph{bounded error diffusion} (BED).
 Roughly speaking, in a BED algorithm the \emph{accumulated} rounding error on each edge is bounded by some constant at all times.
 This class includes our quasirandom algorithm.